LSC-CyFair Government Department

 I have taught undergraduates for seven years at a variety of community, public, and private colleges in the Greater New York City area.
 I have taught courses on American Government, American Foreign Policy, Civil Wars in the Developing World, Comparative Political Analysis, Politics of the Middle East, Globalization, and Introduction to International Relations.
 Both my Texas Government and Federal Government classes aim to create an interactive environment where students engage with the course material through class discussions, oral presentations, and an emphasis on writing to persuade an audience.

 In an age of content at your fingertips, I believe my role as an instructor is to inspire.
 My goal is to inspire my students to think about how they can contribute not only as a student in my class, but locally and globally as citizens.
+My intention is to help students reflect on how politics impacts them, and how they (in turn) may impact politics.

 Heidi Green, Ph.D.